GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2022-10-07 09:17 UTC

+The site is behaving well.

+If you're wondering why you ended up on status.littlepluses.com when opening this page: Richard is trying out some DNS settings so that he can give the person who takes care of the GuidedTrack DNS precise instructions on how to set up status.guidedtrack.com.

 ## 🟡 → 🔵 2022-10-07 22:08 UTC

 The site was unstable for five minutes after I changed the configuration and restarted the server.
 Now it is behaving well again.
 We're working on something to make server restarts less disruptive.